Herbert Backe: Biography

-Herbert Backe was born in Batumi, Georgia, the son of a retired Prussian lieutenant turned trader.
+Herbert Backe was born on 1 May 1896 in Batumi, Georgia, the son of a retired Prussian lieutenant turned trader.
 His mother was a Caucasus German, whose family had emigrated from Württemberg to Russia in the early 19th century.
 He studied at the Tbilisi gymnasium (grammar school) from 1905 and was interned on the outbreak of World War I as an enemy alien because he was a citizen of Prussia.
 This experience of being imprisoned for being German and witnessing the beginning of the Russian Revolution made Backe an anti-communist.

 Backe moved to Germany during the Russian Civil War with the help of the Swedish Red Cross.
 In Germany, he initially worked as a laborer, and enrolled to study agronomy at the University of Göttingen in 1920.
 After completing his studies he briefly worked in agriculture and then became an assistant lecturer on agricultural geography at Hanover Technical University.
 In 1926, he submitted his doctoral dissertation to the University of Göttingen, but it was rejected.
 "Backe's thesis was in fact a manifesto for racial imperialism", where an upper class of German occupiers would fight against the local, 'ethnically inferior' population for the control of their foodstuff.